ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 $ mbed test -m K64F -t GCC_ARM --run
 ```

-If you don't specify any of these, `mbed test` first compilea all available tests and then runs them.
+If you don't specify any of these, `mbed test` first compiles all available tests and then runs them.

 ### Limiting the test scope